weaversa/cryptol-course/INSTALL.md

 [Cryptol](https://hub.docker.com/repository/docker/cryptolcourse/cryptol)
 and
 [SAW](https://hub.docker.com/repository/docker/cryptolcourse/saw).
 These
-are not Galois's own Cryptol and SAW docker containers; the ones we suggest here are recommended for this class because as they have more theorem provers installed in the containers.
+are not Galois' own Cryptol and SAW docker containers; the ones we suggest here are recommended for this class as they have more theorem provers pre-installed.
 If Docker has been [installed](https://docs.docker.com/get-docker), it is easy to `pull` and `run` these images. *(Note that this docker approach may require `sudo` privileges.
 If so, and you don't have such privileges, follow